colin-gourlay/sundown-sessions/src/content/releases/n/nick-cave-and-the-bad-seeds/from-her-to-eternity/index.md

 ---
 ## About

-From Her to Eternity is a release by Nick Cave & The Bad Seeds released in 2009.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include From Her to Eternity.
+*From Her to Eternity* earns its place in the Sundown Sessions catalogue through “From Her to Eternity”, a selection that offers a direct route into Nick Cave & The Bad Seeds's work.

+Heard in the context of the full release, “From Her to Eternity” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - From Her to Eternity